 By the time the other two Annuals appeared (for '80 & '81), they were published by GRANDREAMS (who, if I recall correctly, were situated in the same building as Marvel UK, hence the 'collaboration'), but whether or not they were intended to be seen as a direct spin-off from the now-deceased weekly title is anyone's guess.
 They may simply have been commissioned because the first Annual sold well (I'm assuming), so it would have made sense to continue - at least until sales started to decline beyond a commercially-viable margin.

-I'm puzzled by the similarity between the first two covers - could they both have been drawn at the same time to the same editorial description in order to give Marvel a choice?
-That first cover is nothing brilliant - The THING is far too large to fit in his FANTASTI-CAR section if you imagine the rest of his body, and the perspective of The TORCH is dodgy in relation to his own section of the vehicle.
-Even the second cover has its faults, with SUSAN RICHARDS being far too small when compared to the other three.
+I'm puzzled by the similarity between the first two covers - could they both have been drawn at the same time to the same editorial description just to give Marvel a choice?
+That first one is nothing brilliant - The THING is far too large to fit in his FANTASTI-CAR section if you imagine the rest of his body, and the perspective of The TORCH is dodgy in relation to his own section of the vehicle.
+Even the second cover has its faults, with SUSAN RICHARDS being too small in comparison to the other three.
 Also, the thumb on The Thing's right hand is lost against the detail of his arm, and should've been drawn protruding slightly upwards so that we could see it.
 This illo first appeared on the back cover of FOOM #22 (the final ish), so I'm assuming it was reused for the Annual.
 However, there's always a chance it was specifically drawn for the Annual well in advance and FOOM merely nicked it to fill a space.
 Couldn't say for sure either way though.

 Posted by Kid at Sunday, February 10, 2019